HiKonv: Maximizing the Throughput of Quantized Convolution With Novel Bit-wise Management and Computation: Multiplier for Convolution

+We can derive the total number of effective operations with respect to the multiplications and the accumulations in each $F_{N,K}(f,g)$ convolution.
+For multiplication, there are a total of $K$ times $N$ product terms summed up to form the intermediate results, so the total number of multiplications performed in the 1-D convolution is $N\times K$.
+Meanwhile, the $N+K-1$ sets of product terms are summed up to form one element in the output sequence.
+By excluding zero products, we calculate the total operation number in one $F_{N,K}(f,g)$ convolution in Equation \ref{eq:tot_ops}.

-For each set of quantized convolution for $p$, $q$ bits input data, and a multiplier configuration with $Bit_A$ and $Bit_B$ inputs, we can derive the $N$, $K$ pairs that achieve the maximum number of equivalent operations performed by each multiplication within the constraints specified by Equations \ref{equ:slice2} and \ref{equ:slice3}.
+For each set of quantized convolution for $p$, $q$ bits input data, and a multiplier configuration with $L_A$ and $L_B$ size of inputs, we can derive the $N$, $K$ pairs that achieve the maximum number of equivalent operations performed by each multiplication within the constraints specified by Equations \ref{equ:slice2} and \ref{equ:slice3}.
+This number of operations is also equivalent to the throughput of the multiplier since they are conducted in a multiplication operation.
 In order to maximize the effective number of operations for HiKonv, we formulate it as a discrete optimization problem as follows.